GRVC test field – Plaza del Agua

 A commercial 4×4 gasoline Bobcat 2200 vehicle.
 Modified to remotely control speed and turn.
 It has a 2D lidar installed and, thanks to the big size of the system, no weight restriction for the payload.
 It can operate in any kind of environment.

-A self-designed 8×8 AGV.
-Each wheel has an independent traction and direction, these features make the vehicle capable of move in almost any environment.
+Each wheel of the 8×8 AGVhas an independent traction and direction, these features make the vehicle capable of move in almost any environment.
 It is controlled by a Pixhawk(Px4) autopilot.
-His design is thought out to can hold a variety of payload, for example a lidar or a terabee laser sensor.
-Up to 6kg can be carried.
+His design can hold a variety of payload, up to 6kg can be carried.

 Self-designed hexarotor, controlled with a Pixhawk (Px4) autopilot.
 An intel Nuc (I5) is also embedded for more computational capability.
 It works with ROS and it can be simulated with Gazebo.
 Payload includes among others: laser sensors, GPS, stereo camera and an electromagnet.
 Self-designed robotics arms are also used in this platform.
 This provides a multitask aerial robot.